Standalone JAVA Class using Apache HTTP Client

 - Create the object of org.apache.commons.httpclient.methods.PostMethod (GetMethod can also be used but it depends on your requirement).
-In the constructor of PostMethod you have to pass the URL of application to which you are going to request.
+In the constructor of PostMethod you have to the URL of application to which you are going to request.
 Below is the code snippet.

 PostMethod post = new PostMethod("URL");

 HttpClient httpclient = new HttpClient();